Why is Sinus Pressure in The Ears So Painful?

 2. Pain medication

-Over the counter pain medication can also relieve pain associated with sinus pressure.
-Some medications to try for relief are Ibuprofen, Naproxen or Acetaminophen.
+Over-the-counter pain medication can also relieve pain associated with sinus pressure.
+Some medications to try for relief are Ibuprofen, Naproxen, or Acetaminophen.
 Speak with your physician or pharmacist for the best option for you.

 3. Blowing your nose

 By gently blowing your nose, it can help clear the sinus passages and bring quick relief.
 While blowing your nose, block one nostril, then change nostrils and repeat.
-This can help ease sinus pressure in the ears.
+This can help ease the pressure in the ears.
 Just don’t blow too hard or it may make you feel worse.

 4. Saline Rinse

 Nasal irrigation with a saline rinse helps relieve nasal congestion and ear pain by flushing out your nasal passages.
-There are several devices used for saline rinses including bulb syringes, squeeze bottles, Neti pot and Navage Irrigation kits.
+There are several devices used for saline rinses including bulb syringes, squeeze bottles, Neti pot, and Navage Irrigation kits.

 Try taking a steam treatment with a bowl of hot water and a towel.
 Put your face over the steaming bowl of water and drape the towel over your head.
 The towel keeps the steam in.
 The steam loosens mucus.
 Menthol, Eucalyptus oils, or Camphor can also be used in the water to assist in opening nasal passages.
 Steam from a hot shower can also help loosen mucus.